Wicked Witch of the West: Emerald City

-The Witch of the West appears as one of the main characters in the television series Emerald City, portrayed by Ana Ularu.
-Here she is one of the last Cardinal Witches of Oz and the "Mistress of the Western Fields, Vessel of Truth and Solace", along with her sisters Glinda of the North and the Witch of the East.
+The Witch of the West, known as Mistress West, appears as one of the main characters in the television series Emerald City, portrayed by Ana Ularu.
+Here she is one of the last Cardinal Witches of Oz and the "Mistress of the Western Fields, Vessel of Truth and Solace", along with her sisters, Glinda of the North and the Witch of the East.
 West seemingly obeys the Wizard of Oz's law against magic, owns a brothel in the Emerald City and is a poppy opium addict, deteriorating her magical skill.
-She is very emotional, especially when compared to the reserved behavior of Glinda's.
+She is very emotional, especially when compared to the reserved behavior of Glinda.
 Despite claiming to hate magic because it could not save her mother and sister witches during the Beast Forever's last attack, she resorts to it quickly when in pursuit of Dorothy after she accidentally killed East.